 #2 Eat Gelatinous Foods

-Along with including homemade probiotic & prebiotic foods in your diet, it’s equally important to include grass-fed gelatin as well.
-Gelatin heals & seals the mucosal lining of the intestinal tract, and aids in the assimilation of nutrients.
-Gelatin is the same collagen that is found in our bones, skin, & cartilage.
-Gelatin is an easily digestible protein and works as an anti-inflammatory as well.
+Along with including homemade probiotic and prebiotic foods in your diet, it’s equally important to include grass fed gelatin as well.
+Gelatin heals and seals the mucosal lining of the intestinal tract, and aids in the assimilation of nutrients.
+It’s also an easily digestible protein that works as an anti-inflammatory as well.
 Gelatin is VITAL to heal a damaged gut.

-There are a few ways you can incorporate gelatin into your diet.
+There are a few ways you can incorporate gelatin into your diet, like these:

-- You can obtain gelatin from homemade bone broth (recipe here), eating whole fat meats, & using the drippings to make gravy.
+- You can obtain gelatin from homemade bone broth, eating whole fat meats, and using the drippings to make gravy.

-- Grass-fed Gelatin powder.
-The best powdered brand, made from grass-fed animals, is this one here (affiliate link).
-I use the beef unflavored gelatin for use in puddings & other desserts and gels up nicely just like regular Jell-o.
+- Grass-fed gelatin powder can be perfect for adding to other foods.
+The best powdered brands are made from grass-fed animals.
+I use the beef unflavored gelatin for use in puddings and other desserts.
+It gels up nicely, just like regular Jell-O.

-Did you know that our bodies can withstand years of poor nutrition, but if we go more than 11 days without sleep, our bodies WILL DIE?
+Did you know that our bodies can withstand years of poor nutrition, but if we go more than 11 days without sleep we DIE?
 It’s true.
-People who have tried to set a world record for longer than 11 days have actually died!
-Sleep deprivation is so damaging to the body that it is used in war as a form of torture!
-Isn’t it amazing that we spend so much time analyzing our diets, yet we forget about the quality and quantity of our sleep?
-Are you torturing your body during the night, but expecting it to perform miracles during the day?
+People who have tried to set a world record longer than 11 days have actually died!
+Sleep deprivation is so damaging to the body that it is used as a form of torture!
+Isn’t it amazing how we spend so much time analyzing our diets, yet we forget about the quality and quantity of our sleep?
+You can’t torture your body during the night, but expect it to perform miracles during the day.

-The benefits of having Super Hero Digestive System:
+The benefits of maintaining a Super Digestive System:

-- Body is able to digest sugars, proteins, minerals & fats with ease.
-Resolution of digestive issues aka bloating, gas, diarrhea, constipation.
+- The body is able to digest sugars, proteins, minerals and fats with ease.

-- Strong intestinal lining to help block out pathogens, allergens & toxins.
+- Strong intestinal lining to help block out pathogens, allergens and toxins.

 - Strong immune system.

-- Overpowers growth of bad bacteria and certain microorganisms like yeast (candida).
+- The gut overpowers growth of bad bacteria and certain microorganisms like yeast (candida).

 Should I avoid my food sensitivities/allergies while healing?

 The answer to this question really depends on your body.
-Some people have small sensitivities while others have major allergies.
+Some people have minor sensitivities while others have major allergies.

-For skin issues, including eczema & psoriasis, you can read more about my friend Emily’s amazing protocol that healed her daughter’s extreme eczema.
+For skin issues, including eczema and psoriasis, you can read more about my friend Emily’s amazing protocol that healed her daughter’s extreme eczema.
 Click here to check out her book.

-For severe allergies or neurological problems like Autism, it may do you well to look into the healing diet of the GAPS diet.
-Created by Dr. Natasha Campbell-McBride, a neurologist who healed her son’s Autism by healing his leaky gut syndrome.
-You can find her book & intro guide here (affiliate link).
+For severe allergies or neurological problems like autism, it may do you well to look into the healing diet of the GAPS diet.
+It was created by Dr. Natasha Campbell-McBride, a neurologist who healed her son’s autism by healing his leaky gut syndrome.
+You can find her book and intro guide here.

-If you’re on the fence and trying to decide whether you should jump on the GAPS diet or simply follow the 3 rules here, check out my friend Cara’s article here for more clarification.
+If you’re on the fence about whether you should jump on the GAPS diet or simply follow these 3 rules, check out my friend Cara’s article here for more clarification.
 She’s the expert!

-Above all, remember that while it takes time to completely heal & seal your gut, you can notice some benefits fast by incorporating these principles.
+Above all, remember that while it takes time to completely heal and seal your gut, you can notice some benefits fast by incorporating these principles.
 Good luck on your gutsy adventures!